MileHacker Logo

 • Rooftop Views: Many riads within the medina feature rooftop terraces.
 They offer panoramic views over the labyrinthine medina, its rooftops, and sometimes brief views of the Royal Palace walls.

 • Evening Strolls: Place El Hedim transforms in the evening with street performers and food stalls.
-A different kind of energy unfolds.
+ANOTHER sort of energy unfolds.

 Museums & Cultural Institutions